Joseph Gurzenda

 Joseph E. Gurzenda (March 24, 1937 – September 22, 2014) was a member of the Pennsylvania State Senate, serving from 1977 to 1980.

+Formative years and family

-He was born in Tresckow, Carbon County, son of Joseph and Margaret (Bodnar) Gurzenda.
+Born in Tresckow, Carbon County, Pennsylvania on March 24, 1937, Gurzenda was a son of Joseph and Margaret (Bodnar) Gurzenda.
 He attended the University of Delaware and King's College.

+He was married to Monica Mulik.

+Career

-He won his seat in 1976 in an upset over Republican incumbent Fred Hobbs, becoming only the second Democratic Party member to win this seat since 1900.
+Gurzenda won his Pennsylvania State Senate seat in 1976 in an upset victory over Republican incumbent Fred Hobbs, becoming only the second Democratic Party member to win this seat since 1900.

 After his electoral defeat in 1980, he became a business entrepreneur, owning and operating several small retail businesses.
 He also worked in strip mine development.
 He was later appointed by then Governor Edward G. Rendell in 2004, to the State Tax Equalization Board.

+Death

-He was married to Monica Mulik.
-He died in McAdoo, Pennsylvania in 2014.
+Gurzenda died in McAdoo, Pennsylvania in 2014.